 Uxahryggjavegur road number 52 cuts into Mt. Ármannsfell

-Now, back to the games at Hofmannaflöt plains, I just wanted to explain to you why Þórálfur was banned from the games.
+Now, back to the games at Hofmannaflöt plains, I just wanted to explain why Þórálfur was banned from them.

 Now they commenced the game hringbrot, and Bárður started.
 Then many men fell, even though they were strong.
 But as Bárður grew tired, Eiríkur at Eiríksstaðir took over.

 Next was soppleikar (it seems to have been a kind of ballgame with round stones).
-That game was played with great enthusiasm ad competitiveness.
+That game was played with great enthusiasm and competitiveness.

-But the leaders saw to it that no attacks were between these people of superior strength.
+But the leaders saw to it that no attacks were made between these people of superior strength.

 Now Bárður asked the men to stop and start wrestling. Ármann was in charge of the wrestling, but Þórir Þórálfsson was to wrestle on his behalf, as Ármann had fostered him.

-The men undressed and geared up in wrestling clothes.
+The men undressed and got into their wrestling gear.

 Hofmannaflöt plains

-Þorkell bundinfóti and Eiríkur started the games. Þorkell fell, but Bárður revenged him.
+Þorkell bundinfóti and Eiríkur started the games. Þorkell fell, but Bárður avenged him.
 Next up was Brandur sterki - the strong, and Geirr from Keldudalur.

-They wrested with great force.
-When Geirr fell to his knee they stopped.
+They wrestled with great force.
+When Geirr fell to his knee, they stopped.

-Bergþórr (at Bláfell) was back then 10 years old, and he was to wrestle Ormur sterki - the strong, and Bergþór fell, but Þórir revenged him and Ormur fell to his knee.
+Bergþórr (at Bláfell) was back then 10 years old, and he was to wrestle Ormur sterki - the strong, and Bergþór fell, but Þórir avenged him, and Ormur fell to his knees.

 Bergþór at Bláfell was only 10 years old when he competed in the troll games